zenialexandre/lotus/tutorial/README.md

     // Here we use the 'set_rotation' function of the Transform component.
-    // At each frame, the rotation of our shape will be updated with our variable. transform.set_rotation(&context.render_state, my_rotation);
+    // At each frame, the rotation of our shape will be updated with our variable.
+    // Note that we are accessing the 'render state' field.
+    // Its the main struct related to the rendering, it can be useful and its needed in some functions.
+    // Keep in mind some fields that can be accessed through this sctruct like 'queue' and 'device'. transform.set_rotation(&context.render_state, my_rotation);
 }
 ```